MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hybrid-networks.md

 ## Choose between static IP (recommended) and DHCP-based networks

 You can choose between static IP- and DHCP-based networks for your Kubernetes clusters.
+It's recommended that you only use DHCP-based networks for test and validation environments.
+For production environments, use static IP address assignments.

 Run the following commands from any single node on your physical cluster:

 ### [Static IP-based network with VLAN](#tab/staticip)